-When a suicide bomber killed 22 people at Grande’s Manchester, England, concert in 2017, he and his team rallied to pull together the One Love Manchester concert.
+When 22 people were killed in an explosion at Grande’s Manchester, England, concert in 2017, he and his team rallied to pull together the One Love Manchester concert.
 And he credits Grande with incredible bravery.

 “Those are the big moments that people can see.
 And they are defining moments, and they build a really, really strong relationship,” he says.

 But he doesn’t discount the smaller moments that help build a team, as well.
 “No one sees the quiet conversations when someone’s broken, when someone says hurting, and you don’t help someone by telling them that you’re not broken.
 You don’t help someone by saying, ‘You know, you just got to tough it out.’
 You help someone by showing your own vulnerability and telling them that you experienced the same thing.”